 - $1.35 million settlement for the estate of a 58-year-old man whose car was hit by a truck while waiting in traffic.

 No Cost Unless We Win

-At McEldrew Young, we take a vested interest in your case.
+At McEldrew Young Purtell Merritt, we take a vested interest in your case.
 You never pay a dime unless we win.
 In many cases, we can also advance the expenses necessary to work with experts.
-We like to view ourselves as partners in your case to maximize your damages.
-We fight with everything we have to get you everything you deserve.
-Don’t hesitate to contact our team today by filling out our form or calling 1-800-590-4116.
-We are hard-working lawyers for hard-working people.
+We like to view ourselves as partners in your case, and in the challenge of maximizing your claim.